ark-freya/round-monitor/README.md

 Please remember that you can only access these endpoints from your local server and not remotely.

+The restart procedure restarts the Core, Relay and Forger processes, if they are running.

+## Safe Updating of Core

-If you wish to safely restart after updating Core, use the `--no-restart` flag when updating (`ark update --no-restart`) to update Core without restarting the process afterwards.
+If you wish to safely update Core, pass the `--no-restart` flag to the `ark update` command to update Core without restarting the process afterwards.
 When this is complete, execute a safe restart as per the above instructions.

-The restart procedure restarts the Core, Relay and Forger processes, if they are running.
+The whole process can be automated by also passing the `--force` flag to the `ark update` command like so: `ark update --force --no-restart && curl --request POST http://127.0.0.1:5001/restart`.

 ## Credits